nbegumc/891a3f81/README.md

 The goal of MovieDataAnalysis is to ...

+# Installation

-# Install the R package  if not installed:
+Install the R packageif not installed: devtools::install_github('unimi-dse/891a3f81')

-devtools::install_github('unimi-dse/891a3f81')
+# Loading

-# Load the package:
+Load the package:
 require(MovieDataAnalysis)

 ## Example